 Beijing is a city full of possibilities, and whether visiting as a tourist or settling down as an expat, there’s no lack of great food, culture and fun to be had.

 Be warned though, no matter where one goes, there will probably be crowds, especially on public transport and at tourist hotspots.
-This is only to be expected in a booming city of close to 22 million people.
-Still, it is worth fighting through the crowds to enjoy everything that is available to see and do in Beijing.
+This is only to be expected in a booming city of over 20 million people.
+Still, it is worth fighting through the crowds to enjoy everything available to see and do in Beijing.

 Great Wall of China